Davidihl/tierlist/README.md

 ## Design using Tailwind CSS and DaisyUI

-The design will leverage Tailwind CSS, a utility-first CSS framework, to streamline the development process and create consistent and responsive components.
-DaisyUI, a plugin for Tailwind CSS, will further enhance the design by providing a set of ready-to-use components and styles, ensuring a cohesive and visually appealing interface.
+The frontend was created with [Tailwind CSS](https://tailwindcss.com/), and [DaisyUI](https://daisyui.com/), a plugin for Tailwind CSS.
 While not strictly adhering to Material Design, the UI tries incorporate certain principles inspired by it.
 This includes clean typography, the use of colors to convey hierarchy and interactivity, and the implementation of subtle animations and transitions to enhance user engagement.

 ## Mobile First